Prenatal care in your third trimesterPregnancy third trimester

 Your health care provider may talk about your pregnancy in weeks, rather than months or trimesters.
-The third trimester is from week 28 through week 40.
+The third trimester goes from week 28 through week 40.

 Routine Prenatal Visits

-In your third trimester, you will have a prenatal visit every 2 weeks until you are 36 weeks.
-After that, you will see your doctor or midwife every week.
+In your third trimester, you will have a prenatal visit every 2 weeks until week 36.
+After that, you will see your provider every week.

 The visits may be quick, but they are still important.
-It is okay to bring your partner or labor coach with you.
+It is OK to bring your partner or labor coach with you.

 - Weigh you